augustodamasceno/gsh/README.md

 ## Scripts for bash.
 ### See https://www.gnu.org/software/bash/

-## Run install.sh to add all commands.
+## Run install.sh to add all .cmd commands.

 ## Scripts
 *  alias_cd : List directory contents when cd command is used.